Additive interaction modelling using I-priors

-We consider a balanced longitudinal data set consisting of weights and 60 cows, 30 of which are randomly assigned to a treatment group $A$ and 30 to a treatment group $B$.
+We consider a balanced longitudinal data set consisting of repeated measurements of weights of 60 cows, 30 of which are randomly assigned to a treatment group $A$ and 30 to a treatment group $B$.
 Weight was measured 11 times over a 133-day period, at two-week intervals, except for the last measurement, which was taken one week after the preceding measurement.
-As the response variable of interest we take the weight growth curve.
 In Figure~\ref{fig-cow} a sample of growth curves is shown.
-Of interest is investigating whether a treatment effect is present, and if it is, to assess its nature.

-The usual approach to analyze a longitudinal data set such as this one is to assume that the observed growth curves are realizations of a Gaussian process.
-For example, \citeA{kenward87} assumed a so-called ante-dependence structure of order $k$, which assumes an observation depends on the previous $k$ observations, but given these is independent of any preceding observations.
+A common approach to analyze a longitudinal data set such as this one is to assume that the observed growth curves are realizations of a Gaussian process with unknown covariance function, and to estimate the latter.
+For example, \citet{kenward87} assumed a so-called ante-dependence structure of order $k$, which assumes an observation depends on the previous $k$ observations, but given these is independent of any preceding observations.